 It was not a good day at New Castle-based Kapejo Inc. when president Peter Martinez learned that he was being ripped off 7,000 miles away.

-In business, as in other endeavors, its often who you know that counts.
-Hence the World Trade Center Delaware.
-Its like having a business office wherever you go around the world, Martinez says.
+In business, as in other endeavors, it’s often who you know that counts.
+Hence the

 The center may be a low-profile operation, but it has a very high impact.

 The local offices are in a three-story building on Seventh Street in Wilmington, where WTC provides a window on the wider world for Kapejo and other Delaware companies who seek exposure overseas.
 In some ways, the view is just now coming into focus.